-This overview gives a general idea of how Saint Leo University's campus conduct proceedings work, but it should be noted that not all situations are of the same severity or complexity and may require flexibility of the order in which each step of the process is executed.
-The campus conduct process commences with notice to a University Official of a potential violation.
+This overview gives a general idea of how Saint Leo University's conduct proceedings work, however, all situations are not of the same severity or complexity and may require flexibility of the order in which each step of the process is executed.
+The University Campus conduct process commences with notice to a University Official of a potential violation.